 “You may have found your way here for any number of reasons.
 Whatever brought you here, welcome to my little corner of the internet!
 It’s not hard to find me all across social media, but this is a nice centralized location for all that I do.”

 Kelly is in the middle of the Forces of Nature Trilogy, written under the pen name of Kelly Edwards.
-The first book, Scorcher, is available now.
+Scorcher and Thin Ice are both available now!

 Supervillains are people too.
 They’re not always megalomaniacs with dreams of world domination.
 Sometimes they’re just people doing whatever they must to get by.
 Aidan Grey is a college student with goals for the future, a drive to succeed, and little time for romance.
 She’s also a woman with a secret.

-You can purchase Kelly’s books via Amazon, Barnes and Noble, or you can use the order form at the bottom of the page to request a signed copy for $20 total (that includes the cost of shipping within the US-anything outside the US will have separate shipping costs).
+You can purchase Kelly’s books via Amazon, Barnes and Noble, or you can use the order form at the bottom of the page to request a signed copy for $20 total or you can request both books for $30 total (that includes the cost of shipping within the US-anything outside the US will have separate shipping costs).

 Cosplay Cafe is a podcast that is focused on bringing positivity to the cosplay world.